sumduncan06/Spring-Boot-Application-with-React-UI/README.md

 Push the image to dockerhub with `docker push <your-dockerhub-username>/react-frontend:v1.0.0`

-You have now successfully built your reactui container and set the application up for execution.

 ### 4. Kubernetes Deployment

 Now navigate to the K8s folder.
-In the "react-deployment.yaml" file under image, change "sumduncan06/my-spring-app:v1.0.1" to your image name.
+In the "react-deployment.yaml" file under image, change the image: field to your docker reactui image.
 You can find your specific image under `docker images` if you get stuck.
 Changing this ensure that the kubernetes will pull from your image.
-Do the same for the "spring-deployment.yaml" file as well.
+In "spring-deployment.yaml", change the image field to your docker springboot image as well.

 <img width="920" height="601" alt="Screenshot 2025-10-04 at 8 47 48 PM" src="https://github.com/user-attachments/assets/ac8f09b1-6531-4bc4-ac4b-65ca24ff48c0" />

 Now deploy the kubernetes.
 Run the following commands in your K8 terminal: